 In September of 2014, I linked my ArtSpeak Art For Empowerment work with AmeriCorps by accepting a position as Project Manager for RiverBend Academy, a non-profit arts organization in Henderson, Kentucky.
 That contract period ended in August 2015.
 In 2015-2016 I used my AmeriCorps/RBA connections to launch myself as an independent teaching artist, funded by CYJS in Henderson, KY.
 The Center for Youth Justice and Services is a resource located at Henderson County High School that provides services for youth that have behavioral, family, and school related problems.
 I provided arts enrichment/empowerment/engagement activities to middle and high school aged kids at Central Learning Center/Academy, Henderson High School’s CHEERS and the Henderson County Housing Authority after school programs, where I worked with the most brave, creative, amazing kids I have ever met!

-My long-range goal is to secure funding to create an underserved artists community and cooperative empower the talented poor to become change agents, as well as stimulate dialogue about homelessness and build bridges of connection and understanding within the community, THEIR community.
-Through working together in an artists cooperative, creating individual as well as public collaborative artworks and voluntarily, publicly sharing them, I hope to provide underserved artists with both the inspiration and tools to seize their own future.
+This brings my recent personal and professional goals full circle: To be a servant leader helping vulnerable individuals through service.
+I still hope to realize a secondary goal: to secure funding to create an underserved artists community and cooperative to empower the talented poor to become change agents, as well as stimulate dialogue about suicide awareness and homelessness, building bridges of connection and understanding within this community and providing underserved artists with both the inspiration and tools to seize their own future.